Getting ready to race...

 Attention Coaches: Click here for more info

-- Go to the Registration Desk upon arrival.
+- Go to the Registration Desk near front doors upon arrival.

 - If you are under age 18, complete waiver at desk or download waiver here and bring it with you.

-- Pick up your Race Card(s) and Lane assignment.
+- Pick up your Race Card(s) and check your Lane assignment.and time of your race.

 - If you are rowing in a lightweight or coxswain category - go to the Weigh-in Station, step on weigh scales and get stamped.
 The Weigh-in Station will be open from 7:30 a.m. to 12:30 a.m.